 Faroe Islands Weather in October

 Similar to September, October is a good time to visit Faroe Islands – particularly for photographers wanting to capture some stunning light and for hikers yearning to explore the islands’ quiet trails.
-We visiting in early October, and even though we rarely saw the sun it was still a fantastic time to visit.
+We visiting in early October one year, and even though we rarely saw the sun it was still a fantastic time to visit.

 Temperatures peak to around 9°C, but they drop to lows of 6°C. Days have greatly shortened and will continue to do so until December (they’re just 9.9 hours on average).
 There’s also only 1.6 hours of sunshine expected on any given day.